IRL2/nanover-docs/source/tutorials/vrclient.rst

     * `Meta Quest Link <https://www.meta.com/en-gb/help/quest/articles/headsets-and-accessories/oculus-link/connect-with-air-link/>`_
       with `Meta Quest Developer Hub <https://developer.oculus.com/meta-quest-developer-hub/>`_ (tethered)

-    You must use the following NanoVer-iMD installation method:
+    You must use the following NanoVer iMD-VR installation method:

-    * **Download the latest release of the NanoVer iMD apk** and sideload this onto your headset, see :ref:`download_latest_release_VR_client`.
+    * **Download the latest release of the NanoVer iMD-VR apk** and sideload this onto your headset, see :ref:`download_latest_release_VR_client`.
 If you wish to use your VR headset wirelessly, then you must meet the requirements for a wireless setup (see above).

-    Choosing this option means that you cannot run NanoVer iMD via conda.
+    Choosing this option means that you cannot run NanoVer iMD-VR via conda.

 |